HapticX/happyx/README.md

 HappyX is very simple to use.
 Keep your peace of mind 🙂

 ## Why Not Jester/Karax? 🤔
-Jester and Karax have many functions, but Jester is a `backend web framework`, and Karax is a `frontend web framework`.
-HappyX  is a `full-stack web framework` that combines the functions of Jester and Karax and slightly improves them 🛠
+Jester and Karax have many features, but Jester is a `backend web framework`, and Karax is a `frontend web framework`.
+HappyX  is a `full-stack web framework` that combines the features of Jester and Karax and slightly improves them 🛠

 With HappyX you mustn't learn new libraries/frameworks to switch between `frontend` and `backend`.
 You can switch between them easily with HappyX ✌